-Period cramps but no period?
-While the cause of your cramps may be harmless, it's always worth investigating the root cause to ensure your symptoms aren't more serious.
+Cramps but no period?
 There are several gynecological and non-gynecological reasons you may be experiencing cramping.
+While the cause of your cramps may be harmless, it's always worth investigating the root cause of cramps with no period to ensure your symptoms aren't more serious.

 Menstrual cramps are common, especially for women experiencing estrogen dominance, high prostaglandins or increased levels of inflammation.
 Find information about getting Natural Remedies for Cramps & PMS.

 If you’re having period cramps without bleeding or at an unexpected time of the month, it could be something other than your period driving your symptoms.
 Let’s dive into the common reasons women experiencing cramping (other than their period) and what it means for your health.

 9 Reasons You Might Have Cramps but No Period

 When a woman comes into my office with menstrual cramps and no bleeding, my first question is: is there a chance you could be pregnant?

 It is common for women who have never experienced pregnancy, to have mild cramping and even some spotting that accompanies implantation.